HTTP interface for TTL (time-to-live) indexes

 • The time interval (in seconds) from the point in time stored in the fields attribute after which the documents count as expired.
 Can be set to 0 to let documents expire as soon as the server time passes the point in time stored in the document attribute, or to a higher number to delay the expiration.

-• an array with exactly one attribute path.
+• A list with exactly one attribute path.

 • An easy-to-remember name for the index to look it up or refer to it in index hints.
 Index names are subject to the same character restrictions as collection names.
 If omitted, a name is auto-generated so that it is unique with respect to the collection, e.g. idx_832910498.